emhm/gothic-lang.github.io/README.md

-# occidental-lang.github.io
+# gothic-lang.github.io
-Splash Page for the Occidental Language.
+Splash Page for the Gothic Language.